Written by Duane Storey

 Minimize Your Air Travel When Possible

-There’s been this recent trend with shaming people for airline travel.
+There’s been this recent trend of shaming people for airline travel.
 Some of my peers have pushed back against it, but I actually think it’s justified.
 Air travel is one of the most harmful activities in terms of carbon dioxide output on the planet.
 And most of my peers are comparatively well-off in terms of finances, or at least the ability to generate income.
 So all of us, myself included, should be doing better in this respect.
 And while carbon offsets aren’t the long term solution we need, they are a temporary solution, and at the bare minimum all of us location-independent workers and digital nomads should be offsetting 100% of our travel.

-One counter argument I hear routinely against the idea of carbon offsets is “how do I know that money will actually go towards offsetting my carbon footprint?”
+One counter-argument I hear routinely against the idea of carbon offsets is “how do I know that money will actually go towards offsetting my carbon footprint?”
 It’s a good question, but to me, mostly meaningless.
-Doing something is better than doing nothing, and it’s clear we can no-longer do nothing.
+Doing something is better than doing nothing, and it’s clear we can no longer do nothing.

 We need to stop looking at the cost of our travel, the price displayed to us on internet travel sites, as the actual cost – the actual cost includes our environmental impact as well, and we need to start offsetting it – immediately.
 I personally would never travel to a foreign country anymore without travel insurance, and neither would most of my friends.
-We need to look at environmental costs the same way – that $1,000 flight to that co-living place in Columbia *must* include $50 of health insurance and $50 of carbon offsets.
+We need to look at environmental costs the same way – that $1,000 flight to that co-living place in Colombia *must* include $50 of health insurance and $50 of carbon offsets.
 To travel without either is irresponsible.
 Sure, we can hit GoFundMe when we have a travel accident and move our health burdens onto our friends irresponsibly – but there’s no equivalent safety-net for the planet, and we need to take the responsibility of doing our part seriously.

 Duane has pledged to be 100% carbon neutral going forward, making adjustments at home, offsetting 100% of his flights, and posting all receipts for his carbon offsets online, encouraging others to do the same.
 If you want to follow his journey and join him in the effort of making the world a better place, join the Facebook Group he created – Neutral Nomads.
 You can also read more about Duane on his blog: www.duanestorey.com.